 How much does your course cost?

-As well, there are a limited number of Commonwealth-supported places are available for some postgraduate coursework programs.
-This means that the federal government contributes towards the cost of your study and you pay a ‘student contribution amount’.
+As well, there are a limited number of Commonwealth-supported places (CSPs) for some postgraduate coursework programs.
+This means the government contributes towards the cost of your study and you pay a ‘student contribution amount’.
 You have the choice whether to pay this up front or defer it through the government’s HECS-HELP loan scheme.

 If you do not get a Commonwealth-supported place, you are a full fee paying student.